Brought to you by

 La Tête (number 17 in the Eat Out top 20)

-La Tête makes use of the Abalobi app to connect with small-scale fishers to supply its seafood and uses local fruit and vegetable suppliers to bring in its produce.
+La Tête connects with small-scale fishers to supply its seafood and uses local fruit and vegetable suppliers to bring in its produce.
 “Sourceability and traceability of produce is imperative,” says executive chef Giles Edwards.

 He also says that the restaurant has a zero-waste menu: “I will alter the menu mid-service to ensure nothing is ever wasted.
 We also opt for less popular cuts of meat – we’re excited to get the offal no one else is using.”